Style Guide

 Wine Body: Light, Medium, Full

-Body matters because it's the most reliable rule for pairing wine with food.
-Match the weight of the wine to the weight of the dish.
-Get this right and almost any pairing works.
-Get it wrong and the wine disappears or overwhelms the food, no matter what else you do.
+This matters because body is the most reliable starting point for deciding whether a wine will work with a dish.
+Match the weight of the wine to the weight of the food.
+Get that wrong and other factors won't save the pairing.

 How to Identify It